-The calcar femorale is a vertical dense part of proximal femur which extend from the possteromedial aspect of the femoral shaft to the posterior portion of the femoral neck.
+The calcar femorale is a vertical dense part of the proximal femur which extends from the posteromedial aspect of the femoral shaft to the posterior portion of the femoral neck.
 It is a kind of internal trabecular strut within the inferior portion of the femoral neck and intertrochanteric region for better stress transfer.

-The socket of the hip joint is formed by cup-shaped socket on the lateral aspect of the pelvis called acetabulum..
+The socket of the hip joint is formed by a cup-shaped socket on the lateral aspect of the pelvis called acetabulum.
 The acetabulum is formed from parts of the ilium, ischium, and pubis.

-[For detailed anatomy of pelvic bones, read anatomy of pelvis]
+[For detailed anatomy of pelvic bones, read anatomy of hip bone]

 The cavity of the acetabulum faces obliquely forward, outward, and downward.
 Acetabular labrum is a fibrocartilaginous rim like structure that functions to deepen the acetabulum to enable better holding of the femoral head.
 The margin of the acetabulum is deficient inferiorly.
 The acetabular labrum extends across this acetabular notch as the transverse acetabular ligament.

 It prevents the femoral head from moving inferiorly by deepening the acetabulum inferiorly.
-It also converts acdetabular notch into a foramen through which the nutrient vessels enter the joint.
+It also converts acetabular notch into a foramen through which the nutrient vessels enter the joint.

-Acetabular fosaa is a rough depression in the floor of the acetabulum that is continuous with the acetabular notch.
+Acetabular fossa is a rough depression in the floor of the acetabulum that is continuous with the acetabular notch.
 The lunate is the articular surface of the acetabulum to the femoral head.